mus1cholic/twitch-flying-chat-overlay/README.md

-# Twitch Flying Chat Overlay v0.6.3
+# Twitch Flying Chat Overlay v0.6.4

 Insert gif here

-A streaming overlay to display chat that scrolls horizontally, akin to niconico and bilibili
+A streaming overlay to display chat that scrolls horizontally, similar to niconico and bilibili

 Building Instructions: